seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 content.

-The module integrates smoothly with tools like spaCy’s __EntityRuler__, and fits into workflows involving __normalization__, __annotation__, or __filtering__ -- where clarity and control are key.
+The module integrates smoothly with tools like spaCy’s __EntityRuler__, and fits into workflows involving __annotation__, __filtering__, or __spacing__ -- where clarity and control are key.
 It does not perform semantic analysis itself, but provides clean, structured output to support downstream semantic processing.

 # Features